Consensys/validator-smart-contracts/README.md

 ### Install the dependencies

-To install the dependencies of the script run `npm install` in the `scripts/allowlist/genesisContent` directory.
+To install the dependencies of the script run `yarn install` in the `scripts/allowlist/genesisContent` directory.

 ### Input File